micmejia/bible-dump/AMPC/Romans/Rom 3.md

-Since it is one and the same God Who will justify the circumcised by faith [[^e]which germinated from Abraham] and the uncircumcised through their [newly acquired] faith.
+Since it is one and the same God Who will justify the circumcised by faith [which germinated from Abraham] and the uncircumcised through their [newly acquired] faith.
 [For it is the same trusting faith in both cases, a firmly relying faith in Jesus Christ].